hilmicanguven/TransferLearning-CIFAR10-VGG/README.md

 -----------------------------

 ## Usage
-* Download this repository and run CIFAR10-TransferLearning.
+* Download this repository and run CIFAR10-TransferLearning.ipynb (This file contains everything you will need and it is explained cell by cell)
 * **Note:** Since we download dataset and model via Keras (internet connection is necessary), we do not need to download anything explixitly.
 We can run file simply.